gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 	- AzCopy: upload unzipped CSV's from local folder to HDI cluster
 	- Log into the head node of Hadoop cluster and prepare for exploratory data analysis

-After the data is loaded to HDI cluster, you can check your data in Azure Storage Explore.
+After the data is loaded to HDI cluster, you can check your data in Azure Storage Explorer.
 And you have a database nyctaxidb created in HDI cluster.

 ![](./media/machine-learning-data-science-vm-do-ten-things/Upload_Data_to_HDI_cluster_Azure_Explorer.PNG)